-- Take special note of the Discipline, Folders, Grading, Homework Policies.
+- Take special note of the Discipline Folders, Grading, and Homework Policies.

-- Remember the Names of who Your child is making friends with
+- Remember the Name Your child is making friends with

 Although Open House is usually in the first few weeks, your child has probably already found a few classmates to talk about at home.
 Introduce yourself to their parents at Open House.
 Friendship is a true gift at any age and it’s important for you to know who your child is socializing with at school each day.

 - Offer to Volunteer at schooL or even at home.